Marx-wrld/StudyPal/README.md

 # studypal

-Studypal is a simple Django beginners application that attempts to imitate Discord.
+Studypal is a simple Django application that attempts to imitate Discord.